mrkwnzl/cyphersystem-foundryvtt/ReadMe.md

 ## Recommended Modules

-Since this system does not come with any dice macros (I plan to add that in the future), I recommend to use [Simple Dice Roller]() and [Dice So Nice!]().
+Since this system does not come with any dice macros (I plan to add that in the future), I recommend to use [Simple Dice Roller](https://foundryvtt.com/packages/simple-dice-roller/) and [Dice So Nice!](https://foundryvtt.com/packages/dice-so-nice/).
 With that, you have all the dice you need for a Cypher game right in the toolbar.
 And they’re 3D, too!

 ## Actor Types

-There are 5 Actor Types, all with their own sheets, included:
+There are 5 Actor Types, all with their own sheets:

 1. PC
 2. NPC